TheeMattOliver/sb-ak-ts-props/README.md

-# What are we trying to do?
+# Minimal repro to try to understand Typescript, Storybook, and the right import/export strategy

 ## tl;dr

-Import a component from external lib, wrap it, and pass its props and types along to Storybook, in a setup with React 17, Typescript 4, Storybook 6.4.
+Our goal is to import a component from external lib, and pass its props and types along to Storybook, in a setup with React 17, Typescript 4, Storybook 6.4.
+We might also want to eventually wrap it in a `styled-components` component that we can compose with, but for now, I'm just trying to understand the correct way to set prop types/default props, and get it into Storybook so it renders properly and we get controls for each prop.

 Here's what this should look like, if it was working: